fajaman/tc-challenge-tone-analyzer/README.md

 ## Conversation instruction

+App will prompt 25 questions.
+It needs a minimum of 100 words for the Personality Insights Service.
+To achieve this answers should contain 4 words in average, as this is limited free tier of the service max. amount of questions is limited.
 To start chat sequence, type "start".
 Question won't change unless there is a dot in your answer.

 ## Important
 Dot/full-stop/' . ' is identifier for the next question.
-Use it only when you are done writing answer.
+Use it only when you are done writing the answer.
-If you want to state more sentences in your answer, or separate your answer, just hit enter and continue writing answer.
+If you want to state more sentences in your answer, or separate your answer, just hit enter and continue writing the answer.

 ## IBM Cloud Deployement
 The app is ready to be deployed on IBM Cloud.